An expat guide to living in Tokyo Japan

 Is Tokyo an excellent place to live as an expat?
 What it’s like to live in Tokyo?

-In this Expat Interview, Lena, an expat who is living in Tokyo, shares about her life in Tokyo from the cost of living in Tokyo, moving to Tokyo, being foreigners in Japan, and more!
+In this Expat Interview, Lena, an expat living in Tokyo, shares about her life in Tokyo from the cost of living in Tokyo, moving to Tokyo, being a foreigner in Japan, and more!

-This article is not only useful for people who are interested in Japan and living in Japan in general but also an excellent read for those who plan to visit Japan.
+This article is useful for people interested in living in Japan and an excellent read for those who plan to visit Japan.